michauhl/RBPBench/README.md

 ```

 These IDs are stored in the output tables together with the hit statistics.
-For example, we can use `PUM2_eCLIP_K562` as `--data-id` to describe the CLIP experiment and cell type from
+For example, we can use `eCLIP_K562` as `--data-id` to describe the CLIP experiment and cell type from
 which the input dataset originates from, and `clipper_idr` as `--method-id`, to describe the peak calling
 method which was used to produce the input peak regions.
-This information can later be used in `rbpbench compare` (details [below](#comparisons-between-search-results)) to define which datasets or conditions should be compared.
+This information can later be used in `rbpbench compare` (details and examples [below](#comparisons-between-search-results)) to define which datasets or conditions should be compared.

 In `rbpbench batch` we can also supply lists of IDs (analogous to `--rbp-list` example).
 Again from the help page (`rbpbench batch`):